Investing term

 Earnings before interest, taxes, depreciation, and amortization — operating income plus non-cash D&A.

-EBITDA is earnings before interest, taxes, depreciation, and amortization — operating profit with the non-cash D&A charges added back.
-It's used to compare the core profitability of businesses regardless of how they're financed or taxed.
-Useful, but treat it with caution: by ignoring real costs like capital spending and interest, it can flatter a company that's actually cash-hungry or debt-laden.
+EBITDA is earnings before interest, taxes, depreciation, and amortisation — operating profit with the non-cash D&A charges added back.
+It's used to compare the core profitability of businesses regardless of how they're financed (interest) or taxed, and stripped of non-cash accounting charges.

 For example